Members

 Director: Markus Oeser

-Research Coordinator: Dirk Jansen
+Research Committee Delegate: Dirk Jansen

 KEDE, Greece (With NTUA)